MBB Downs Wake Forest, 96-87

 Omier totaled 17 points on a 7-of-8 clip, including 13 on 5-of-5 shooting in the first nine minutes, and paced the Hurricanes with eight rebounds.
 Fifth-year senior guard Jordan Miller added 14 points on 6-of-10 shooting to go along with six boards.

 Wake Forest finished the day with six players with double-digit points, the first team since March 2021 to do against Miami.
 Graduate student guard Tyree Appleby, the ACC’s leader in both scoring and assists, finished with team highs in each category, with 15 and a game-best nine, respectively.
-However, Miami forced him into 12 turnovers, four more than his prior career high and the most by any Division I player since November 2021.
+However, Miami forced him into 12 turnovers, four more than his prior career high and the most by any Division I player since November 2021, as well as the most ever by a Hurricane foe.

 Sophomore guard Cameron Hildreth and redshirt junior forward Damari Monsanto tallied 14 points apiece, the former notching eight assists.
 Junior forward Andrew Carr, sophomore center Matthew Marsh and graduate student guard Daivien Williamson each logged 12 points, with Marsh shooting 5-of-5 from the floor.